junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Are you suggesting we go to Hell to look for your mom?"
 Sam asks with a calm voice.

 Kevin doesn't answer for a moment, and when he does, his voice lowers.
 "I don't know.
 I know I can't ask this much of you.
-You already saved my life, gave me a second chance, but I'm not giving up on her, either.
-I haven't seen her body, that means she could have lived, somewhere dark and scary probably, and perhaps Crowley is still torturing her to revenge what we did to him.
+You guys already saved my life, gave me a second chance, and I couldn't thank you enough, but I'm not giving up on her, either.
+I haven't seen her body, that means she could have lived, somewhere dark and scary probably, and perhaps Crowley is still using her to revenge what we did to him.
 Maybe she's just waiting for me to find her and save her.
 I know she's waiting for me!
 I have to do this, I just have to keep looking, even if that's the last thing I do."

 "Kevin --" Dean sighs again.
 "I know how much she means for you."

 "She's my mother!"
 Kevin snaps.
 "Is this really so hard to understand?
 What would you do for your mom?
-Would you ever stop searching if there's even the smallest chance that she's still alive?
+Would you ever stop searching if there's even the smallest chance that she's still out there, alive?
 Or she's in Hell and you have a chance of saving her?"

 "He has a point, Dean," Sam agrees reasonably.

 Dean swallows, sharing a concerned look with his brother.
 "Alright," he murmurs, resigned.
 "But seriously, at least we need a direction, otherwise we're just banging our heads on a wall and it's not going anywhere.
-I'm not saying we shouldn't look, but I'm not risking any of our lives --" he gives a quick look around the room, eyes landing on Sam and Cas specifically, "-- to go to Hell if we didn't have enough reason to believe she *is* there."
+I'm not saying we shouldn't look, but I'm not risking any of our lives --" he gives a quick look around the room, eyes landing on Sam and Cas specifically, "-- to go to Hell if we don't have enough reason to believe she *is* there."

 "If only we knew exactly what happened, what day it happened, and what Crowley did," Cas says thoughtfully.

 "If only there's a live recording of everything, like a journal of our life."
-Dean's eyes widen.
-"You're a genius, Cas," he yells, grabbing his laptop and starts typing.
+Dean follows his train of thought, and then his eyes widen.
+"You're a genius, Cas," he yells, grabbing his laptop and starts typing rapidly.

 Cas watches him curiously.
 "What did I do?"